Giuseppe Maria Galanti: Life

 With the title Visitatore generale del Regno, he surveyed the state of the kingdom, and proposed agricultural and economic reforms.
 A critic of the top layers of Neapolitan society, he considered them too little interested in commerce.
+During his surveillance of the southern provinces he would bring along his brother, Luigi (1765–1836), these excursions would happen a lot throughout the brothers' lives.